What We Teach

 Genesis develops a student mindset that helps scholars engineer solutions the challenges and opportunities of each scholar's world.
 We give them a foundation that encourages accomplishment regardless of where there talents and passions eventually lead them.

-Scholars will learn how to change their community and their world instead of waiting on others to change it for them.
+Scholars are equipped with the skills they need to change their community and their world instead of waiting on others to change it for them.

-Our scholars study the Real Story (not just HIS-story), diverse literature, religion and philosophy, and the Arts – exposing them to different ideas of right and wrong, how those ideas shape the world, and how their own ideas can re-shape their world.
+Our scholars learn to engage with the material and ask questions, instead of just memorizing material for tests.
+Our faculty act as facilitators to expose scholars to ideas of right and wrong, how those ideas shape the world, and how their own ideas can reshape the world.